What is No Fault Divorce?

-The new law is not expected to come into force until Autumn 2021 but when it finally does come in, what will it mean for divorcing couples?
+The new law was expected to come into force until Autumn 2021 but when it finally does come in in April 2022 what will it mean for divorcing couples?

 There will still be a bar against applying for divorce within the first year of a marriage.

 If you have been married for a year, either or both parties to a marriage will be able to apply to the court for a “Divorce Order”, which dissolves the marriage on the ground that it has broken down irretrievably.
 That application must be accompanied by a statement by one or both parties confirming that the marriage has broken down irretrievably.

 The court dealing with the application must take that statement as conclusive evidence that the marriage has broken down irretrievably and make a Divorce Order.